tofuutils/tofulint/docs/user-guide/compatibility.md

 ## Modules

-TFLint doesn't automatically inspect the content of modules themselves.
+TofuLint doesn't automatically inspect the content of modules themselves.
 However, by default, it will analyze their content in order to raise any issues that arise from attributes in module calls.

 ```hcl
 resource "aws_instance" "static" {